hot chocolate three ways

 We grind pure dark chocolate from Ecuador for our Drinking Chocolate mix, and make our thick, silky European-style hot drinking chocolate with 6 Tbsp chocolate mix per 8 oz liquid (served by the cup in our shop on Saturdays).
 It can be made with hot milk or plant-based mylk of your choice (we prefer full fat original oat, it doesn’t add a flavor to the chocolate, just a rich creamy base).
 Or, if you’re a purist and prefer a brighter flavor, hot water (there’s enough cocoa butter to add a touch of creaminess and body).

 We went a little crazy with flavors for our seasonal Sipping Cocoas, our ground single origin Ecuador chocolate blended with premium cocoa powder and freshly ground spices, fruits, flowers or herbs for our Sipping Cocoa mixes.
-All are dairy-free (except the Bonfire Blend, made with rich, caramel-y dark milk chocolate) coming up with creative blends made with local ingredients, from the cool and refreshing Forest Blend with Vermont spruce and wildcrafted peppermint, Bonfire Blend with Vermont maple sugar and smoked sea salt, and our limited edition seasonal blends like the umami Deep Woods Mocha Blend with medicinal mushrooms and roasted dandelion root (keep an eye out in the shop and on social media for product drops!).
+All are dairy-free (except the Bonfire Blend, made with rich, caramel-y dark milk chocolate) coming up with creative blends made with local ingredients, from the cool and refreshing Forest Blend with Vermont spruce and wildcrafted peppermint and Spicy Hearth Blend available during the winter holidays, Bonfire Blend with Vermont maple sugar and smoked sea salt available during spring maple sugaring season, limited edition umami Deep Woods Mocha Blend with medicinal mushrooms and roasted dandelion root that we offer in the summertime, and Valentine Vie en Rose Blend with raspberry, rose, hibiscus and pink Himalayan salt (sign up for our newsletter or keep an eye out in the shop and on social media for product drops!).
 With no artificial flavors or colors, the pure aromas come through with each sip and make this one elegant chocolate drink to savor.

 submarino dipped in a mug of coffee